George H. W. Bush: Appearances

 After leaving office, Bush and his wife built a retirement house in the community of West Oaks, Houston.
 He established a presidential office within the Park Laureate Building on Memorial Drive in Houston.
 He also frequently spent time at his vacation home in Kennebunkport, took annual cruises in Greece, went on fishing trips in Florida, and visited the Bohemian Club in Northern California.
 He declined to serve on corporate boards but delivered numerous paid speeches and was an adviser to The Carlyle Group, a private equity firm.
 He never published his memoirs, but he and Brent Scowcroft co-wrote A World Transformed, a 1998 work on foreign policy.
 Portions of his letters and his diary were later published as The China Diary of George H. W. Bush and All the Best, George Bush.

 During a 1993 visit to Kuwait, Bush was targeted in an assassination plot directed by the Iraqi Intelligence Service.
 President Clinton retaliated when he ordered the firing of 23 cruise missiles at Iraqi Intelligence Service headquarters in Baghdad.
 Bush did not publicly comment on the assassination attempt or the missile strike, but privately spoke with Clinton shortly before the strike took place.

 In the 1994 gubernatorial elections, his sons George W. and Jeb concurrently ran for Governor of Texas and Governor of Florida.
 Concerning their political careers, he advised them both that "[a]t some point both of you may want to say 'Well, I don't agree with my Dad on that point' or 'Frankly I think Dad was wrong on that.'
 Do it.
 Chart your own course, not just on the issues but on defining yourselves".
 George W. won his race against Ann Richards while Jeb lost to Lawton Chiles.
 After the results came in, the elder Bush told ABC, "I have very mixed emotions.
 Proud father, is the way I would sum it all up."
 Jeb would again run for governor of Florida in 1998 and win at the same time that his brother George W. won re-election in Texas.
-It marked the second time in United States history that a pair of brothers served simultaneously as governors.
+It marked the second time in United States history that a pair of brothers served simultaneously as governors (the first of which spanned from 1967 to 1971, when Nelson Rockefeller and brother Winthrop Rockefeller were governors of New York and Arkansas respectively).